penske-media-corp/pmc-larva/packages/larva-tokens/README.md

 	```
 	2. Note that the `type` and `category` for the token overrides does not carry over from their defaults, so they must be added in the top-level brand-name.json files.

-\* Note that adding new tokens is tedious but extremely important to do correctly.
-Please be very detailed and take care to follow existing naming conventions and ask your tech lead for help where you aren't sure.
+_\* **Note:** Adding new tokens is tedious, but extremely important to do correctly.
+Please be very detailed and take care to follow existing naming conventions and ask your tech lead for help where you aren't sure._

 If these sound like your needs, proceed!